 Though it seems like an obsolete feature once you are about to lose control, hold it to save your knees from getting any extra pressure.

 An excellent cushioning of the treadmill will put your knees in relief by cutting off the impact from running strides.
-Try to buy which offer premium grade cushioning.
+Try to buy one that offers premium-grade cushioning.

 An easy-to-use console will help you to track yourself with all the data.
 Along with that, it offers you a built-in program to use for maximum output.